Penn State vs. Michigan State NCAA Football Odds, Plays and Insights | November 27, 2021

 Michigan State Stats and Trends

-- Michigan State has seven wins against the spread in 11 games this year.
+- Michigan State has played 11 games, with seven wins against the spread.

-- The Spartans have an against the spread record of 3-1 in their four games as an underdog of 1 point or more this year.
+- So far this season, the Spartans have been installed as underdogs by a 1.5-point margin or more four times and are 3-1 ATS in those contests.

-- Michigan State has hit the over in 54.5% of its opportunities this season (six times in 11 games with a set point total).
+- Michigan State's games this year have hit the over on six of 11 set point totals (54.5%).

-- Michigan State is 7-2-1 against the spread and 9-1 overall when the team notches more than 15.5 points.
+- Michigan State is 7-2-1 against the spread and 9-1 overall in games when it puts up more than 15.5 points.

-- Michigan State is 6-1-1 against the spread and 7-1 overall when the team piles up more than 334.3 yards.
+- When Michigan State picks up more than 334.3 yards, the team is 6-1-1 against the spread and 7-1 overall.

-- The Spartans have turned the ball over 14 times, four fewer times than the Nittany Lions have forced turnovers (18).
+- The Spartans have 14 giveaways this season, while the Nittany Lions have 18 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.